Ghosts (Banville novel)

 Ghosts is a 1993 novel by John Banville.
 It was his first novel since 1989's The Book of Evidence, which was shortlisted for the Booker Prize.
 The second in what Banville described as a "triptych", to make "an investigation of the way in which the imagination works."
 This novel features many of the same characters and relates to events of the previous novel.

 Plot summary

 The novel is somewhat unconventional and non-linear in its construction.
-It begins with a group of travelers disembarking on a small island in the Irish Sea after their ship runs aground.
+It begins with a group of travellers disembarking on a small island in the Irish Sea after their ship runs aground.
 There they stumble upon a house inhabited by Professor Kreutznaer, his assistant Licht, and an unnamed character who figures centrally in the novel and who is referred to only as "Little God."
 It is later revealed that Little God can be identified with Freddie Montgomery, the narrator of The Book of Evidence.
+The first part of the novel describes the travellers and the interactions between them.
 Much of the latter half of the book focuses on Montgomery's account of his experiences after having been released from prison, his reflections on the crime (the murder of a young woman) he committed, and his continuing struggle with the ghosts of his past and the nature of his perceptions.